ronste/xmlworkflow/Readme.md

     docx=<filename>: Specifies the path and name of the docx file to be converted.

 Available recipes:
     all             # run all conversions (default)
-    html       # Convert XML to HTML using Saxon HE 12 pagedjs    # Generate PDF using Pagedjs
+    cleanup-work    # Clean up the working directory removing all files in work and in work/media html            # Convert XML to HTML using Saxon HE 12 pagedjs         # Generate PDF using Pagedjs
-    pandoc     # Convert docx to XML with Pandoc pandoc-pdf # Generate PDF using Pandoc
-    pdf        # Generate PDF using Pandoc, Pagedjs and Weasyprint weasyprint # Generate PDF using Weasyprint
+    pandoc          # Convert docx to XML with Pandoc pandoc-pdf-html # Generate PDF from HTML using Pandoc pandoc-pdf-xml  # Generate PDF from XML using Pandoc pdf             # Generate PDF using Pandoc, Pagedjs and Weasyprint reset-example   # Clean up the working directory and reset example file weasyprint      # Generate PDF using Weasyprint
     xml             # Convert docx to XML using Pandoc + Saxon HE 12
 ```

 The xmlworkflow container supports the definition of custom themes, i.e. different sets of templates, css and media files.
 To create a custom theme create a copy of the folder `themes/default` within the themes folder.
 You can then use the theme by providing the option `theme=<folder name>` and customize the templates inside this folder.

+To run a set of different tests use:

+`docker exec xmlworkflow /bin/bash -c "cd /root/xmlworkflow/utils && . run_test.sh"`

 ## Next steps